Tutorial: Single chromosome optimization using OpenMiChroM¶

 [23]:

 The first part of the optimization is finished.
-Inside the output folder, for each iteration, there are these 4 files used in next step.
+Look inside the output folder to see these 4 files that will be used in next step.

 [24]: